 Hinagdanan Cave Entrance Fee

-The Hinagdanan Cave entrance fee is 25 pesos per person.
-However, if you want to swim in the azure blue waters you’ll have to pay an extra 100 pesos.
+The Hinagdanan Cave entrance fee is 50 pesos per person.
+However, if you want to swim in the azure blue waters you'll have to pay an extra 75 pesos.
 I decided to check out the cave without purchasing a swimming ticket.
+This is really affordable.

 Due to the cave being on private land, all of the money goes to the owner.
 Considering just how popular the site has become, I bet she's pretty happy with her ancestor's discovery.

 All in all, Hinagdanan Cave is certainly an impressive grotto with some unique history.
-If you’re close-by and have a spare 30 minutes and 25 pesos, then by all means check it out.
-However if you’re looking for a quite place to relax and explore, then I’d probably suggest skipping this one.
+If you're close-by and have a spare 30 minutes and 50 pesos, then by all means check it out.
+However, if you're looking for a quiet place to relax and explore, then I'd probably suggest skipping this one.